openedx/edx-documentation/en_us/data/source/internal_data_formats/sql_schema.rst

   String indicating what kind of enrollment this is: audit, honor, professional, verified, or blank.

+  .. note:: As a result of an error that was introduced and resolved in 2013,
+    a small number of student enrollments (approximately 10) have the ``mode`` set to a blank string.
+In edX Insights, these enrollments are counted as honor code enrollments.

   **History**: All enrollments prior to 20 Aug 2013 are "honor".
-The "professional" value was added for courses on edx.org on 29 September 2014.
+The "professional" value was added for courses on edx.org on 29 Sep 2014.

   .. _user_api_usercoursetag: